iVibudh/TensorFlow-for-DeepLearning/G-DeepLearning.AI/B-Building-Systems-with-ChatGPT-API/README.md

  - Prompt injections (usage of prompts to detect prompt injections)

 ## 5. Chain of Thought Reasoning
+- Usually, this chain of thought reasoning often gives more useful and better results as model can reason in detail before answering a specific question.

+- If we can reframe the query to ask a series of relevant steps before the model provides it's final answer, the model think longer and more methodically about the problem.

+- **Inner Monologue**
+    - provide the instruction about following the **reasoning steps as a system message**
+    - the reasoning sections are asked to be presented in a structured format
+    - this allows the developer to parse out the irrelevant sections of the model response (in this case, reasoning)

 ## 6. Chaining Prompts
 ## 7. Check Outputs
 ## 8. Evaluation